• Skip to primary navigation

 New bathroom cabinet knobs made this small vanity so much more stylish!

 If you don’t have a linen closet, don’t waste the precious space in your bathroom vanity with towel storage.
-Instead, take it to the wall! {This simple brushed steel wall mount towel rack} has a boutique hotel vibe when filled with rolled towels:
+Instead, take it to the wall!
+A wall-mount towel rack has a boutique hotel vibe when filled with rolled towels:

 No linen closet for bathroom storage?
 Store your towels on a wall mounted rack!